chuckhilltoday.com

 So, let’s bring this home.

-As we close today, I want to take a moment and pray for two things:
+As we close today, I want to invite you to respond in two specific ways:

 So let’s pray!